Can an Interpreted Deposition Exceed the Seven-Hour Deposition Time Limit?

 Okada v.
 Eighth Jud.
 Dist.
 Ct., 359 P.3d 1106, 131 Nev.
 834 (2015).

-Get in touch with the legal translation, deposition interpreting, and expert witness service All Language Alliance, Inc. to hire primary deposition interpreters and check interpreters fluent in Mandarin; Mongolian; Hebrew; French; Armenian; Tagalog; Korean; Japanese; Amharic; Farsi; Malayalam; Thai; Bengali; Cantonese; Canadian French; German; Tagalog; Low German Mennonite; Russian; Sinhala; Polish; Punjabi; Spanish; Oromo; Somali; Tigrinya; rare Chinese dialects; Vietnamese; Polish; and other rare and common languages for on-site depositions, and to retain deposition interpreters for remote video depositions via Zoom, or other video deposition platforms.
+Get in touch with the legal translation, deposition interpreting, and expert witness service All Language Alliance, Inc. to hire primary deposition interpreters and check interpreters fluent in Mandarin; Mongolian; Hebrew; Turkish; French; Armenian; Tagalog; Korean; Japanese; Amharic; Farsi; Malayalam; Thai; Bengali; Cantonese; Canadian French; German; Tagalog; Low German Mennonite; Russian; Sinhala; Polish; Punjabi; Spanish; Oromo; Somali; Tigrinya; rare Chinese dialects; Vietnamese; Polish; and other rare and common languages for on-site depositions, and to retain deposition interpreters for remote video depositions via Zoom, or other video deposition platforms.

 #alllanguagealliance #depositioninterpreter #depositioninterpreterservices #depositiontranslator #videodepositioninterpreter #court-certifiedinterpreter #videodepositioninterpretingservices #courtinterpreter #legalinterpreter #legalinterpreterservices